In my post, I show you step by step how to change the PHP version for your website using your Bluehost hosting Cpanel.

 Here is my login page.

-Now we have our main dashboard.
-From here, we click on advanced in the menu on the left.
+From here, click on ‘Advanced’ in the menu on the left.

-If I want to change the PHP version for this site.
-I select my site and then choose a PHP version from the drop-down menu on the right.
+To change the PHP version, select the site you want to upgrade then choose a PHP version from the drop-down menu on the right.

-From the screenshot, we can see that I have four PHP versions to choose from.
+From the screenshot above, there are four PHP versions to choose from.

 Check your website after changing the PHP version